wp-plugins/wpsso/readme.txt

 * Moved `show_sharing()` from lib/postmeta.php to lib/social.php.
 * Renamed the 'WpssoPlugin' class to 'Wpsso'.

-= Version 0.20.1 =

-* Fixed a possible error condition in lib/media.php by adding an extra check, to make sure the size provided to the `image_constrain_size_for_editor()` filter is a string and not an array().

 == Upgrade Notice ==

 = 1.21.0 =

 Moved NextGEN Gallery support to Pro version, added support for JetPack Photon, added support for WordPress SEO "Force Transport" option.

-= 0.20.1 =

-* Fixed a possible error condition in lib/media.php by adding an extra check, to make sure the size provided to the image_constrain_size_for_editor() filter is a string and not an array().